 Overstimulation And The Introvert Personality

 If your nervous system becomes overwhelmed easily, then withdrawal is a necessity, a matter of self preservation.
 Highly sensitive people cannot simply shut out intruding sensory irritants.
-In addition, because HSPs are deep processors of the information they take in they cannot do so and be extroverted at the same time.
+In addition, because HSPs are deep processors of the information they take in they cannot do so and be extroverted all of the time.
 It takes time and attention to process all of the information that the sensitive nervous system takes in.
 Even extroverted HSPs, have the deep processing characteristic and need to pace themselves to manage stimulus and overwhelm.

 The sensitive nature synthesizes and integrates information rather than excludes or compartmentalizes.
 A noisy party with loud music will not be a comfortable place for an HSP.
 Very high levels of office noise will be distracting and irritating on a long term basis.
+The introversion of the highly sensitive person stems from a preference for a quiet environment not dislike of people.

 Having an easily overaroused nervous system can cause a highly sensitive person to become more tentative or cautious and they may become reluctant to seek out social situations.
 HSPs can often seem shy and withdrawn to those less sensitive and by the standards of the non-HSP they are.